 Manchester University College of Pharmacy, Natural and Health Sciences has established, implemented, and maintains a student complaint procedure.
 Any person may file a formal written complaint to the Manchester University College of Pharmacy, Natural and Health Sciences regarding its Doctor of Pharmacy Program.

 Complaints may also include, but are not limited to, experiential education policies, grading issues, inappropriate student or preceptor conduct or failure to comply with University or College policies.

-Student pharmacists on rotation can utilize RXpreceptor Incident Report function to contact the Office of Experiential Education with regards to any issues or complaints while on rotation.
+Student Pharmacists on rotation can utilize the CORE Incident Report function to contact the Office of Experiential Education with regards to any issues or complaints while on rotation.

-Accidents Reporting
+Accident Reporting

-If a student pharmacist experiences an accident while on rotation (e.g. needle stick or biohazard exposure or a fall), the following steps shall be taken:
+If a student pharmacist experiences an accident while on rotation (e.g. needle stick or biohazard exposure or a fall), the following steps must be taken:

-- Contact the preceptor immediately and determine what procedures or treatments exist at that site to provide the necessary medical attention - Based on the services provided at the site, the student should have the appropriate steps taken based on the site's protocol to address the issue.
-The student will be responsible for any costs associated with testing provided by the site. - 3.
-If the site does not have the capability to provide the needed care, the student and preceptor will determine where the nearest emergency clinic is located so the appropriate follow-up will be available.
-Again, any procedures deemed necessary will be at the student's expense. - 4.
-The Experiential Office shall be informed, as soon as possible, about all accidental situations via phone and documented via RXpreceptor
+- Contact the preceptor immediately and determine what procedures or treatment exist at that site to provide the necessary medical attention. - The students should follow the site protocol to address the issue.
+The student will be responsible for any costs associated with treatment provided by the site. - 3.
+If the site does not have the capability to provide the needed care, the student and preceptor will determine where the nearest emergency clinic is located to provide the appropriate care.
+Any procedures deemed necessary will be at the student's expense. - The Office of Experiential Education shall be informed as soon as possible about all accident situations via phone and documentation in CORE.